Implementing incentives for climate resilient housing among the urban poor in Vietnam

 Local partners: Institute for Social and Environmental Transition (ISET) — Vietnam; Da Nang City Women's Union (WU); Hue College of Economics —Hue University (HCE-HU)

-The main objective of the project is to contribute to increasing penetration of climate-resilient housing in Vietnam that can withstand typhoons, storms and floods.
+The objective of the project was to contribute to increasing penetration of climate-resilient housing in Vietnam that can withstand typhoons, storms and floods.
 The project aims firstly to develop practical and sustainable incentives for private and public sector actors in Da Nang city to build climate-resilient housing for the benefit of low-income households, and secondly, to build the capacity of Da Nang Women's Union as a catalyst for climate-resilient housing.
-Through the project, incentive schemes involving loans through a revolving fund, tailor-made technical assistance, information events and grants are offered to near-poor and poor households in Da Nang City.
-The first phase of implementation involves a randomized controlled trial of two different incentive packages, that are offered to near poor households in randomly selected wards and communes in Da Nang City.
-Detailed baseline household data has been collected in all wards and communes, and a follow-up survey will take place after implementation.
+Through the project, incentive schemes involving loans through a revolving fund, tailor-made technical assistance, information events and grants were offered to near-poor and poor households in Da Nang City.
+The first phase of implementation involves a randomized controlled trial of two different incentive packages, that were offered to near poor households in randomly selected wards and communes in Da Nang City.
+Detailed baseline household data was collected in all wards and communes, and a follow-up survey will take place after implementation.
 The household data will be combined with spatial data, and detailed analyses will be carried out to draw conclusions and recommendations for sustainability and scaling-up of the incentives.

 On this web page you can access resources developed during the project and follow the development of the project via the news-items provided below.

 List of resources (project reports) for download: